 A key reason for this is the fact that induction coils are task specific.
 They must be designed to achieve specific results on specific materials under specific conditions.
 There are no—or at least there shouldn’t be—‘off-the-shelf’ coil designs.

-Rigorous testing of a coil’s design and construction is essential.
-Too few people realize that coils are often the part most exposed to harsh operating conditions.
+Rigorous testing of an induction coil’s design and construction is essential.
+Too few people realize that induction coils are often the part most exposed to harsh operating conditions.
 Testing and computer-aided simulation is therefore sometimes needed to arrive at a design that is both safe and fatigue resistant.
 And of course, it takes repeated testing to achieve optimal part-heating patterns.

 Magnetic flux concentrators are another area of an overall induction solution that at first glance seems relatively straightforward.
 As the name suggests, the main function of such concentrators is to concentrate the coil’s current in the area of the coil facing the workpiece.
 Without a concentrator, much of the magnetic flux is free to propagate around the coil.
 This uncontrolled flux will then ‘engulf’ adjacent conductive components.
 But when channeled by a concentrator, the magnetic flux can be restricted to precisely defined areas of the workpiece, resulting in the localized heating zones characteristic of induction heating.
 Many variables must be considered when making flux concentrators.
 The workpiece’s material, the coil’s shape, the application—each influences the concentrator’s final design.
 Even deciding what material to use for the concentrator can be a complicated task.
 Basically, concentrators are made from laminations, or from pure ferrites and ferrite- or iron-based powders.